 In addition to their tool-free mounting system, the arms are made of rigid metal that won’t bend or shift out of place like traditional training wheels.

 Like its predecessor the Specialized Hotrock 12, the updated Specialized Riprock 12 is our favorite bike-shop bike for young pedalers in no larger than size 4T clothes.
 With great geometry and a pushed forward bottom bracket, the Riprock is easy to ride and easier to pedal than the standard 12 inch bike.
+For other options for great small pedal bikes, check out our 10 Best 12 Inch and 14 Inch Bikes List.

 All opinions in this review are that of Two Wheeling Tots LLC.
 Please do not reuse any of the pictures without linking back to this page.
 In order to help facilitate this review, Islabikes provided their Beinn 14″ and Hanger 15 Bicycles (an awesome shop in the greater Salt Lake City, Utah area with three locations) provided a loaner Specialized Hotrock 12″ (THANK YOU!).
 We purchased the Huffy Rock It at Walmart.
 Two Wheeling Tots is not an affiliate of Islabikes, Specialized, Hanger 15 Bicycles or Huffy, but is an affiliate of Amazon and WOOM.